Thai–Myanmar Friendship Bridge

 The Thai–Myanmar Friendship Bridge is a bridge over the Moei river, which connects the city of Mae Sot in Tak Province in Thailand with the city of Myawaddy in Kayin State in Myanmar.
 This international bridge is 420 m long and 13 m wide.
 The bridge forms an important link on Asian Highway 1 of Asian Highway Network.
 Another bridge to the north of the first, called the Second Thai–Myanmar Friendship Bridge was opened in 2019, and serves as another connection between Mae Sot and Myawaddy.
-The bridges are part of the East-West Economic Corridor connecting Burma, Thailand, Laos, and Vietnam.
+The bridges are part of the East-West Economic Corridor connecting Myanmar, Thailand, Laos, and Vietnam.

 Location

 The First and Second Friendship Bridges are located over the Moei River, connecting Tak Province, Thailand with Kayin State, Myanmar.
 The first bridge is also the terminus for Thai Highway 12.
 The second bridge is located a bit north of the first in Tambon Tha Sai Luad, and does not connect Mae Sot proper with Myawaddy proper.
 On the Thai side, it is part of Highway 130 and diverges off from Highway 12 before Mae Sot.
 It eventually reconnects with the Asian Highway 1 on the Myanmar side.